Jpschnabel117/Project-3-react-game-devLinkedin-backend/README.md

 This repository contains the code for the server-side of the platform.
 It handles the database connections, user authentication, and the API endpoints for creating and retrieving user, project, and comment data.

-We hope this platform helps indie developers connect and collaborate with one another.
-Happy coding!